 Blair and Sogge \cite{blair2018concerning} obtained a $(\log\lambda)^{-1/4}$ gain for $p=2$.
 For geodesic restrictions on hyperbolic 3-manifolds, Zhang \cite{ZHANG20174642} improved the endpoint estimate \eqref{eq: BGT codim 2, p=2}.
 If we let $M$ be a hyperbolic 3-manifold, Zhang obtained a log improvement:

-Now we let $M$ be a compact congruence arithmetic hyperbolic surface and let $\psi$ be a Hecke-Maass form.
+Now we let $M$ be a compact congruence arithmetic hyperbolic surface and let $\psi$ be an $L^2$-normalized Hecke-Maass form.
 By extending the technique of arithmetic amplification developed by Iwaniec and Sarnak \cite{iwaniec1995norms}, Marshall \cite[Theorem 1.1]{marshall2016geodesic} obtained a power saving over the bound \eqref{BGT trivial bound} for geodesic restrictions and $p=2$:

 Combining the above estimate with the main theorem of \cite{BS15APDE}, Marshall \cite[Corollary 1.2]{marshall2016geodesic} also obtained an improvement over the local bound $\|\psi\|_4\ll\lambda^{1/8}$ by Sogge \eqref{Sogge bound}: